transdigiware/blockchain/howto/ibp-v2-deploy-iks.md

 ## Updating the Kubernetes version of your cluster
 {: #ibp-v2-deploy-iks-updating-kubernetes}

-If you use an existing {{site.data.keyword.cloud_notm}} Kubernetes Service cluster, ensure that the Kubernetes version is at version version 1.11, 1.12, 1.13, or 1.14.
+If you use an existing {{site.data.keyword.cloud_notm}} Kubernetes Service cluster, ensure that the Kubernetes version is at version version 1.13, 1.14, 1.15.

 You can check the Kubernetes version of your cluster in the [Kubernetes clusters page](https://cloud.ibm.com/kubernetes/clusters){: external} on {{site.data.keyword.cloud_notm}}, which lists all your clusters in a table.

 1. Click the overflow menu icon at the end of the row and select **Update version**.
 This process takes about one hour to complete.
 If the version is updated successfully, you can see the updated version of your cluster in the **Kubernetes version** column.
-2. Select a Kubernetes version of 1.11, 1.12, 1.13, or 1.14 from the Kubernetes version drop-down list and click **Update**.
+2. Select a Kubernetes version of 1.13, 1.14, or 1.15 from the Kubernetes version drop-down list and click **Update**.
 3. Click your cluster and go to the **Worker Nodes** tab.
 Select the check box before the work node that you want to update and click **Update Kubernetes** from the pop-up menu bar.
 If your cluster contains multiple work nodes, all of them must be updated.

   Updates to worker nodes can cause downtime for your apps and services.
 Your worker node machine is reimaged, and data is deleted if not [stored outside the pod](/docs/containers?topic=containers-storage_planning#persistent_storage_overview){: external}.